Learn About The Law

 (e) Cutting, fitting, or forming head caps for wigs or hair pieces.

-(C) Barber means any person who engages in or attempts to engage in the practice of barbering.
+(B) “Barber” means an individual who engages in the practice of barbering.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.